-Shoes designed to go with mountain bike pedals also tend to have soles with grip.
+Shoes designed to go with MTB pedals also tend to have soles with grip.
 That means walking into a bar at the end of the day for a “recovery beer” will be easier.

 You’ll also find it easier to walk into trees if you need to take a comfort break when you’re out on a super long ride in the middle of nowhere.

 What about shoes?

 You can pick from a lot of mountain bike specific shoes for riding gravel, and we’re now also starting to see specific gravel shoes getting released as well.

 There are a lot of mountain bike shoes out there, but gravel riding fashion tends to look at the less bulky shoes.
 Shoes that look like road shoes but come with a sole so you can get off your bike and not fall over.

 Shimano XC5 shoes